• Skip to main content

 • Bread: I love using sourdough bread for this sandwich.
 You can use any bread you prefer.
 The restaurant used ciabatta rolls.
 When I used to make this, I used to use any regular bread we had at home!

-• If you don’t like your sandwich too saucy, I’d decrease the balsamic glaze to 1 tablespoon.
+• If you don’t like your sandwich too saucy, I’d decrease the balsamic glaze to 1 tablespoon or add it at the very end.
 You can also use a slotted spoon to get rid of some of the excess sauce.

 stacked vegetable sandwich in balsamic glaze with pepper jack cheese on sourdough bread